BonbonTech/docs/JS SDK/index.md

 # JS API

-Bonbon exposes a JavaScript API to your pages so you can
+Bonbon exposes a JavaScript API to your pages so you can customize your site's behavior.

 ## Event Lifecycle